mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 considered the ‘first among equals’ on a world with multiple ports serving its primary cities.
-Although officially part of the designated starport, Rhylanor Down receives only a little more traffic than the city- spaceports.
+Although officially part of the designated starport, Rhylanor Down receives only a little more traffic than the city-spaceports.
 Its startown is rather shabby, partly due to a lack of investment and partly because the local population consider the downport to be the province of those who are insufficiently important to establish